Boundary Conditions

 faces array of integers into which the faces specification for each selected grid variable will be placed

-boundary_widthsarray of integers which holds the boundary_width parameter for each selected GV
+boundary_widths array of integers which holds the boundary_width parameter for each selected GV

 table_handles array of integers into which the table handle for each selected grid variable will be placed